PhD, Indiana University (2007)

 Olafsdottir, Sigrun.
 2011.
 “Medicalization and Mental Health: The Critique of Medical Expansion, and a Consideration of how National States, Markets, and Citizens Matter.”
 Pp. 239-60 in The SAGE Handbook of Mental Health and Illness, edited by David Pilgrim, Anne Rogers, and Bernice A. Pescosolido.
 London, England: Sage Publications.

 Olafsdottir, Sigrun and Jason Beckfield.
 2011.
 “Health and the Social Rights of Citizenship: Integrating Welfare State Theory and Medical Sociology.”
 Pp 101-15 in Handbook of the Sociology of Health, Illness, and Healing: A Blueprint for the 21st Century, edited by Bernice A. Pescosolido, Jack K. Martin, Jane D. McLeod, and Anne Rogers.
-New York: Springer.
+New York, NY: Springer.